- Extra Large Dog Beds for Great Danes – Summary Table

 Great Danes vary in shapes and sizes, so a snug fit bed suitable for a 28inch female Dane, is unlikely to be a good choice for someone like Freddy, the biggest dog in the world.

-It’s not uncommon for Great Danes to try and squeeze into tiniest of beds or chairs, but this isn’t a good long-term option.
+It’s not uncommon for giant dogs like Great Danes to try and squeeze into tiniest of beds or chairs, but this isn’t a good long-term option.

 The most common size for Danes is XL, or XXL, but make sure you know your dog’s measurements, and always check dimensions of the bed before buying.